Leschonander/PythonProjects/Singer-JumpBikeTap/README.md

 2. Better format for the CSV file.
 3. Erm, understand the point of a data tap 🤔🤔🤔

-Other then that, for other transit + data obessed people, go nuts 🙌 .
+Other then that, for other transit + data obsessed people, go nuts 🙌 .